hammingweight/gangplank/examples/predict/README.md

     not be supplied.
  * `registry` is an optional collector registry.
 If not supplied, the default registry is used which is usually the correct choice.
+ *  `get_drift_metrics_func` is a callback function that returns a measure of the drift observed in the prediction data.
+See the [drift examples](../drift/README.md) for details.

 A minimal instantiation of a `PrometheusModel` would be